-PDARP/PEIS programmatic ESA consultations were developed with the National Marine Fisheries Services (NMFS 2016) and the U.S. Fish and Wildlife Service (USFWS 2016).
+PDARP programmatic ESA consultations were developed with the National Marine Fisheries Services (NMFS, 2016) and the U.S. Fish and Wildlife Service (USFWS, 2016).
 Potential impacts to threatened or endangered species and their Critical Habitat are presented in Table 3.3-8.
-The MS TIG has completed coordination under the programmatic ESA consultations with the USFWS (USFWS 2017) and with NMFS (NMFS 2017).
-The southeast portion of the project area is adjacent to the Mississippi Sound which is designated Critical Habitat for Gulf sturgeon.
+The MS TIG has begun coordination under the programmatic ESA consultations.
+The proposed alternative area in the southeast is adjacent to the Mississippi sound which is designated Critical Habitat for Gulf sturgeon.
 None of the restoration activities would be completed in open water.
-Thus, there would be no effect as a result of any restoration activity to in water species (and associated Critical Habitat), including Gulf sturgeon, West Indian manatee, Bottlenose dolphin, and sea turtles; for this reason, they are not included in the environmental consequences discussion in Table 3.3-8.
+Thus, there would be no effect as a result of any restoration activity to in water species (and associated Critical Habitat), including Gulf sturgeon, West Indian manatee, and sea turtles; for this reason, they are not included in the environmental consequences discussion in Table 3.3-8.

-Table 3.3-8: Protected Species Environmental Consequences for the WCNH and Birds Proposed Alternative A.
+Table 3.3-8: Protected Species Environmental Consequences for the WCNH/Birds Proposed Alternative